samelhousseini/km-openai/README.md

 1. Support for ChatGPT (gpt-35-turbo)

+1. Improved prompts and workflow handling with LangChain

+1. Using both Redis and Cognitive Search (Semantic Search) as tools for the LangChain Agent

 1. Automatic segmenting / chunking of documents with overlap based on the specified number(s) of tokens for each OpenAI model to generate embeddings.

 1. Calculating embeddings from multiple segment / chunk sizes for the same document in order to maximize vector matching.
 Through experimentation, we determined that having embeddings generated from the following chunk sizes (125, 250, 500 and 2047 tokens) of the same document would optimize accuracy (number of correctly answered queries).
 These experiments are however conducted on one specific dataset, and might change in the future as we experiment on more datasets.